-If you aren’t getting as many eggs as you know you should be getting from your flock, how do you tell which hens are laying and which ones aren’t?
+If you aren’t getting as many eggs as you know you should be getting from your flock, how do you tell which hens are not laying and which ones are?

 There are a number of different ways to tell, some practical and some not so practical.
 I’ll go over the most accurate approach and then the most practical.

 One of the most accurate (but least practical, for most people) ways to tell which hens are laying is to use a trap nest.

 A trap nest is a nest box that has a door which closes on the hen once she enters the nest box.
 There are a number of different DIY designs for these.

 After a hen enters the nest box, gets trapped and then overcomes over her initial excitement from the door falling shut, she lays an egg.
 Then she waits, trapped in the nest box, until you open it and let her out.

 If you put leg bands on each of your hens ahead of time so that each hen has a unique number, then you can keep records of how many eggs each hen lays.
 A side benefit is that you also find out which hen laid which egg.
 If you’re following a breeding program and hatching the eggs, then this is valuable information because now you can know both which rooster (assuming you only have one penned with the hens) and which hen a particular chick hatched from.

 The problem with trap nests is obvious.
 You have to be around a good part of the day to let hens out of trap nest boxes.
 It’s good to check the nest boxes about once an hour and let out trapped hens.
 Not very practical unless you’re a full-time poultry farmer.

 You also need enough trap nests to ensure that each hen has an unoccupied box to lay eggs in, since any eggs laid on the floor won’t be tracked.